 As the demand for bandwidth continues to grow and the existing radio spectrum becomes crowded, the telecommunications industry is looking for new technologies to meet the needs of future mobile communications.
 The pursuit of more bandwidth is inextricably linked to the use of higher radio frequencies, and higher operating frequencies mean more available bandwidth.

-Researchers predict that GaN based technology will play an important role in the lower millimeter wave portion of the RF spectrum (i.e. below 50GHz) when studying new III-V group materials such as indium phosphide for frequencies above 100GHz.
+GaN based technology will play an important role in the lower millimeter wave portion of the RF spectrum (i.e. below 50GHz) when studying new III-V group materials such as indium phosphide for frequencies above 100GHz.
 Because of this, GaN is expected to serve the next generation 5G network and may serve early versions of 6G.

 GaN technology attributes its potential for RF/lower millimeter wave communication to its outstanding physical characteristics: high current density, high electron mobility and high breakdown voltage.
 Due to its high mobility, this technology can handle higher switching frequencies than current silicon based technologies.